Goldman, Prysmian, Nexans face cable price-fixing fines - sources

 Authorities in Japan, South Korea and Australia have already levied million-dollar fines against cable companies for anti-competitive practices, and the United States Department of Justice is also investigating the industry.

 Goldman Sachs (GS.N), which acquired Italy's Prysmian (PRY.MI) via one of its private equity funds in 2005, declined to comment.
 It has since sold its holding.
 Prysmian, which makes cables for the power and telecom industries, declined to comment.
-The company has made a 199-million-euro (166.27 million pounds) provision for a possible fine.
+The company has made a 199-million-euro ($274.27 million) provision for a possible fine.

-World No. 2 cablemaker Nexans (NEXS.PA), which set aside a 200-million-euro (167.1 million pounds) provision three years ago for a possible fine, said it did not have any information as to when the European Commission would give its ruling or what the ruling would be.
+World No. 2 cablemaker Nexans (NEXS.PA), which set aside a 200-million-euro provision three years ago for a possible fine, said it did not have any information as to when the European Commission would give its ruling or what the ruling would be.

 A spokeswoman for Nexans said the last exchange the company had had with the European Commission dated from late 2013, at which point it had not been informed of any fine or when a ruling would come.